What is hepatitis?

 How many people have HCV?

-In the U.S., about 5 million people have had HCV infection.
-In about one of three, the infection has gone away without treatment.
-But about 400,000 Texans and 2.5 million people in the U.S. still have the virus in their blood (chronic HCV).
+In the U.S., about 5 million people have had an HCV infection.
+In about one of three people, the infection has gone away without treatment’; however, about 400,000 Texans and 2.5 million people in the U.S. still have the virus in their blood (chronic HCV).

-Up to three quarters (75%) of the people with chronic HCV do not know they have the disease, partly because they show no or few symptoms.
+It is estimated that 57% of the people with chronic HCV do not know they have the disease, partly because they show few or no symptoms.

 Who has HCV?